focus-editor/focus/LOG.md

     - When an editor is closed using Ctrl+W, use session_notify_closed_editor to remove the buffer backup (if unmodified) (or maybe when it hasn't been edited or opened in this session?)

+- BUG: can't open a file by double-click and the logger is not set up
+    - Maybe setup a temporary logger before setting up a session logger?

 - Be able to ignore individual files
 - Investigate a crash: try running a profiler in a separate editor.
 Then it might crash when trying to search.